fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

 We now have a dataset that is ready for machine learning with scikit-learn.
 We will use this dataset for all the other chapters that we will go through in the future.
-To make it easy for us, then, we will export this dataset as a `.csv`{.literal} file and store it in the same directory that you are working in with the Jupyter Notebook.
+To make it easy for us, then, we will export this dataset as a `.csv` file and store it in the same directory that you are working in with the Jupyter Notebook.

 We can do this by using the following code: